A quick and satisfying smoky red lentil stew, loaded with vegetables, spices, and chopped greens. Very pantry-friendly and simple to make.

 Their lessons for a good life in the kitchen are woven throughout Pretty Simple Cooking.
 Their words are honest, real, and truly felt.
 You know that they want you to be successful, to have fun, and to feel nourished and energized at the end of it all.

-This smoky red lentil stew hits the right note of comforting, easy-casual-healthy (as opposed to overly-prescriptive-and-joyless-healthy lol), quick, and easy to throw together on a whim.
+This smoky red lentil stew hits the right note of comforting, easy-casual-wholesome.
+It’s truly quick, and easy to throw together on a whim.
 I know I’ll be making versions of it as we wait for warmer days.

 For all my peeps that are still waiting on Spring: I’m here for you!
 Make some stew in the meantime.
 More soup inspiration in the form of a creamy white bean stew with kale, rosemary & lemon, or my golden coconut broth bowls with crispy tofu.